Young Musicians Programme

 PULSE is for young people in Years 7 to 10 who want to explore creative ideas from all kinds of traditions through singing, musical games, movement and drama activities.
 It’s completely free and open to anyone who loves performing arts.
 It’s a brilliant opportunity to have fun, develop skills and make great new friends.

-We are pleased to be able to confirm our YMP tutors for 2015.
+We are pleased to be able to confirm our YMP teachers for 2015.

 - Classical voice: Linden Loader